ansible-collections/netapp.ontap/README.md

   - na_ontap_volume - fix KeyError on `aggregate_name` when trying to unencrypt volume in ZAPI.
   - na_ontap_volume - `snapdir_access` is not supported by REST and will currently inform you now if you try to use it with REST.
   - na_ontap_volume - when deleting a volume, don't report a warning when unmount is successful (error is None).
+  - ZAPI only modules -- no longer have `use_rest` as an option.

 ### New Modules
   - na_ontap_bgp_peer_group - Create, modify and delete BGP peer groups.